-Where a parent/guardian or a student who is more than 18 years, having exhausted the school's complaints procedures, is still not satisfied s/he will be advised of his/her right to make a complaint to the Ombudsman for Children - see Section 6.8.9 (XXi) of Anti-Bullying Procedures for Primary and Post-Primary Schools.
+Where a parent/guardian, having exercised his/her appeal to the Board of Management, is still not satisfied s/he will be advised of his/her right to make a complaint to the Ombudsman for Children.

-8.0 Programme of support for working with students affected by bullying - see Sections 6.8 15, 6.8.16 and 6.8.17 of DES Procedures

-- 8.1 Templemichael College will put in place a programme of supports for students who have been bullied.
-This programme will involve the following elements. - Students who have been bullied will be: - √ offered appropriate counselling; and - ✓ provided with opportunities to participate in activities designed to raise their self esteem, to develop their social skills and to build their resilience. - Students who have been involved in bullying behaviour will be: - ✓ provided with counselling to help them to learn other ways of meeting their needs without violating the rights of others; and - ✓ provided with appropriate opportunities to build their self esteem and feelings of self-worth. - Students who observe incidents of bullying behaviour will be encouraged to discuss them with their teachers and their parents and to avail of counselling where they feel it may assist them to cope effectively with what they have experienced.
+- 8.0 Programme of support for working with students affected by bullying see Sections 6.8 15, 6.8.16 and 6.8.17 of DES Procedures - 8.1 The School will put in place a programme of supports for students who have been bullied.
+This programme will involve the following elements. - · Students who have been bullied will be: - (i) offered appropriate counselling;

-9.0 Supervision and Monitoring of Anti-Bullying in School/College

-- The Board of Management confirms that appropriate supervision and monitoring policies and practices are in place to both prevent and deal with bullying behaviour and to facilitate early intervention where possible. - The implementation and effectiveness of the School's/College's anti-bullying policy will be an agenda item for all staff meetings so the concerns about the policy and/or the welfare of individual students can be shared and effectively addressed. - Data gathered through the reporting templates (Annexure 1) will be collated and analysed annually with a view to monitoring levels of bullying behaviour and identifying issues requiring attention.
-This analysis will complement the information gathered through the bullying surveys - see Section 6.15.

-- At least once in every school term, The Principal will provide a report to the Board of Management setting out the following. - ✓ the overall number of bullying cases reported (by means of the bullying recording template (see Annexure 1) since the previous report to the Board. - ✓ confirmation that all cases referred via the recording template (Annexure 1) have been or are being, dealt with in accordance with the school's antibullying policy and the Anti-Bullying Procedures for Primary and Post-Primary Schools.
+- (ii) provided with opportunities to participate in activities designed to raise their self-esteem, to develop their social skills and to build their resilience. - · Students who have been involved in bullying behaviour will be: - (iii) provided with counselling to help them to learn other ways of meeting their needs without violating the rights of others; - (iv) provided with appropriate opportunities to build their self-esteem and feelings of self-worth. - · Students who observe incidents of bullying behaviour will be encouraged to discuss them with their teachers and their parents and to avail of counselling where they feel it may assist them to cope effectively with what they have experienced. - 8.2 Supervision and Monitoring of Anti-Bullying in School - · The Board of Management confirms that appropriate supervision and monitoring policies and practices are in place to both prevent and deal with bullying behaviour and to facilitate early intervention where possible. - · The implementation and effectiveness of the School's anti-bullying policy will be an agenda item for all staff meetings so the concerns about the policy and/or the welfare of individual students can be shared and effectively addressed.
+Data gathered through the reporting templates (Annexure 1) will be collated and analysed annually with a view to monitoring levels of bullying behaviour and identifying issues requiring attention.
+This analysis will complement the information gathered through the bullying surveys see Section 6.15. - · At least once in every school term, The Principal will provide a report to the Board of Management setting out the following. - (i) the overall number of bullying cases reported (by means of the bullying recording template (see Annexure 1) since the previous report to the Board.
+Confirmation that all cases referred via the recording template (Annexure 1) have been or are being, dealt with in accordance with the school's anti-bullying policy and the Anti-Bullying Procedures for Primary and Post-Primary Schools.
 The minutes of Board of Management' meetings will record the Principal's report but in doing so will not include any identifying details of the students involved.

-10.0 Prevention of Harassment
+9.0 Prevention of Harassment

-The Board of Management confirms that Templemichael College will, in accordance with its obligations under equality legislation, take all such steps that are reasonably practicable to prevent the sexual harassment of students or staff or the harassment of students or staff on any of the nine grounds specified i.e. gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the Traveller community.
+The Board of Management confirms that the School will, in accordance with its obligations under equality legislation, take all such steps that are reasonably practicable to prevent the sexual harassment of students or staff or the harassment of students or staff on any of the nine grounds specified i.e. gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the Traveller community.

-11.0 Policy Adoption and Review
+10.0 Policy Adoption and Review

-This policy was adopted by the Board of Management on [date].
+This policy was adopted by the Board of Management on 20th October 2021.

-12.0 Policy Dissemination and Publication
+11.0 Policy Dissemination and Publication